For Lynne Mendrop and her family, the hardest part of being a Palmer Home sponsor family is not getting to see the children they sponsor often enough.

 “Just talking about them makes me miss them!,” Lynne said.
 “I miss them so much.
 They are the most beautiful, amazing children.”

-The family keeps in touch through the Palmer Home Caregivers, and this summer they enrolled Alex in a summer camp in the Jackson area.
-The camp didn’t give out awards, but they created a recognition just for Alex because of his willingness to do whatever they asked of him.
+The family keeps in touch through the Palmer Home Caregivers, and this summer they enrolled Adam in a summer camp in the Jackson area.
+The camp didn’t give out awards, but they created a recognition just for Adam because of his willingness to do whatever they asked of him.
 “I can’t say enough about him,” Lynne said proudly.

 One caution from Lynne about the sponsorship program is to keep in mind that these children are not available for adoption.
 The role of a Palmer Home sponsors is to love the children they sponsor, show them what a whole, functioning family can look like, and show interest in their lives.
 The only time sponsors are financially responsible for the children is when the children are in their care, such as providing meals or transportation.